 Located about 50 km north of Ha Giang town, this is a gateway to the Dong Van Geological park.
 Heaven gate is on top of the pass from Ha Giang to Quan Ba district and used to be a gateway to the kingdom of the Hmong people.
 To visit, you must climb some steps to the highest peak where you will get a stunning view of the Dong Van plateau where you will feel like you are in a sea of clouds.

 Lung Cu Flag Tower

-Located in the lung cu commune of the Dong Van district, the monument consists of a 30 meter tall flag tower on top of Lung Cu peak.
-The monument is built to mark the northernmost point in Vietnam.
+Located in the lung cu commune of the Dong Van district, the monument consists of a 30-meter tall flag tower on top of the Lung Cu peak.
+The memorial was built to mark the northernmost point in Vietnam.

-How long should you spend there?
+How long should you spend in Ha Giang?

 The recommended time is a four-day trip departing from Hanoi.
 Anything less and you are spending way too much time driving or will have to miss out on some beautiful locations.